| Ways to invest So you have your money and are ready to invest. You've determined how much

 market dropped 200 points today", invest in stocks.
 Stocks are also a

 good way to invest if you don't need the money for another five years.
+History has shown that financial markets recover.
+And the longer you keep your

 money in the stock market the better it will grow to achieve your goal.
 Remember